-The company also sends an invitation to all shareholders to attend the General Assembly through a disclosure that can be viewed on the company's website on the stock exchange, with prior determination of the agenda, its items, and the place and time of the meeting so that the shareholders can attend the meeting and discuss all items with the members of the Board of Directors and vote on them.
+The company also sends an invitation to all shareholders to attend the General Assembly through a disclosure (Through attendance and voting through via electronic system or direct attendance) that can be viewed on the company's page on the stock exchange, with prior determination of the agenda, its items, and the place and time of the meeting so that the shareholders can attend the meeting and discuss all items with the members of the Board of Directors and vote on them.
 The invitation is also published on the Kuwaiti daily newspapers and the company's website.